rust-lang/rust/text/0000-drop-types-in-const.md

 # Alternatives
 [alternatives]: #alternatives

+- Runtime initialisation of a raw pointer can be used instead (as the `lazy_static` crate currently does on stable)
+- On nightly, a bug related to `static` and `UnsafeCell<Option<T>>` can be used to remove the dynamic allocation.

-Existing workarounds are based on storing `Option<T>`, and initialising it to `Some` upon first access.
-These solutions work, but require runtime intialisation and incur a checking overhead on subsequent accesses.
+Both of these alternatives require runtime initialisation, and incur a checking overhead on subsequent accesses.

 # Unresolved questions
 [unresolved]: #unresolved-questions